-The following other special property uses are permitted subject to the provisions noted for each such use:
+The following other special property uses are permitted within any zone in the town, subject to the provisions noted for each such use:

 A. Public buildings.

 B. Public parks and playgrounds.

 C. Churches.
 Off-street parking shall be provided for one automobile for each two units of individual seating therein.